nubenetes/awesome-kubernetes/docs/gitops.md

 - [blog.container-solutions.com: FluxCD, ArgoCD or Jenkins X: Which Is the Right GitOps Tool for You? 🌟](https://blog.container-solutions.com/fluxcd-argocd-jenkins-x-gitops-tools)
 - [cloudogu.com: Automation Assistants: GitOps tools in comparison 🌟](https://cloudogu.com/en/blog/gitops-tools)
 - [shipa.io: From Terraform to GitOps to Pulumi 🌟](https://shipa.io/2021/10/from-terraform-to-gitops-to-pulumi/)
+- [==vimeo.com: Weaveworks - Hybrid and Multi-Cloud Strategies for Kubernetes with GitOps==](https://vimeo.com/516520492) One of the biggest advantages Kubernetes has to offer is that it is agnostic to infrastructure and capable of managing diverse workloads running on different compute resources.
+This allows organizations to manage multiple developer platforms, who can operate across many environments such as on premise, hybrid and multiple clouds.
+	- Streamlined processes and automation is pivotal for operations when managing clusters at scale and maintaining security and policy checks.
+Paul Curtis, Principal Solutions Architect will demonstrate GitOps and Weave Kubernetes Platform in a hybrid and multi-cloud setup.
+	- Learn how to:
+		- Use model-driven automation to increases reliability and stability across environments
+		- Simplify multi-cluster management with GitOps
+		- Enable developers to push code to production daily (self-service)
+		- Improve utilization and capacity management through Kubernetes platforms on cloud and on-premise infrastructure

 <center>
 [![gitops pipeline](images/gitops-pipeline.png)](https://www.unifiedguru.com/gitops-and-the-cloud-operating-model-vmware-cloud-community/)